 - Opponents of a \$15 minimum wage are likely to rely on a Congressional Budget Office analysis of the likely impact of President Obama's proposed \$10.10 minimum wage.
-Serious analysis has called CBO's assumptions into question.10 But even CBO's methodology implies that the benefits of a gradually phased-in \$15 minimum wage vastly outweigh its costs. - If job growth does slow, some workers who work less can still come out even.
-There is significant churn in the low-wage labor market; as many as 10 percent of the lowestwage workers leave or start jobs every month.
-So some of any decrease in the number of new jobs created will mean that there are workers who will take more time finding a new job, or have to work fewer hours, but who will not see a drop in their annual earnings because of their wage increase. - High-quality academic research confirms that modest increases in the minimum wage have not led to detectable job losses.11 It is time to support a bolder increase.
+Serious analysis has called CBO's assumptions into question.
+He but even CBO's methodology implies that the benefits of a gradually phased-in \$15 minimum wage vastly outweigh its costs. - If job growth does slow, some workers who work less can still come out even.
+There is significant churn in the low-wage labor market; as many as 10 percent of the lowest-wage workers leave or start jobs every month.
+So some of any decrease in the number of new jobs created will mean that there are workers who will take more time finding a new job, or have to work fewer hours, but who will not see a drop in their annual earnings because of their wage increase. - The potential benefits of a \$15 minimum wage-\$144 billion in higher wages for 41 million U.S workers-far exceed the potential costs.
+It is time to support a bolder increase.